-This Vegan Chuck Wagon Stew is the best meat-free adaptation of the traditional chuck wagon stew, and features savoury plant-based mince cooked with black-eyed beans [peas], carrots, celery, onions and green peas in a delicious rich home-made gravy.
+This Vegan Chuck Wagon Stew is a meat-free adaptation of the traditional chuck wagon stew, and features vegan mince cooked with black-eyed beans [peas], carrots, celery, onions and green peas in a delicious rich home-made gravy.

 This meat-free chuck wagon stew is similar to our Vegan Scottish Mince and Tatties recipe which is also a delicious easy meat-free family meal.